Davis, T. Tongue-tie – to cut or not to cut?, Don't Forget the Bubbles, 2014. Available at:

-Many studies do show improvement of breast-feeding performance post frenotomy.
+Many studies do show improvement in breast-feeding performance post frenotomy.
 Ballard et al (2002) looked at around 3000 babies and found 127 with tongue-tie.
-Their breast-feeding was assessed before and after frenotomy (except for 4 babies who did not have the procedure).
+Their breastfeeding was assessed before and after frenotomy (except for 4 babies who did not have the procedure).
 All these babies suffered either poor latch or maternal nipple pain prior to frenotomy.
 In all cases where poor latch had been a problem prior to the procedure, post-frenotomy all the mothers reported improved latch.
-And in those with nipple pain there was a significant improvement in pain scores.
+And in those with nipple pain, there was a significant improvement in pain scores.

 A more recent review in Archives of Disease in Childhood by Constantine et al (2011) reinforced this.
 The systematic review included 17 papers and agreed that nipple pain and latch seemed to improve post frenotomy.
 They also noted, however, that there was a lack of RCTs.

 This year, there was another RCT published (Emond et al, 2014).
-They took 107 babies (less than two weeks old) with tongue-tie and randomised them to either frenotomy or standard breast-feeding support.
-At 5 days post-randomisation, 17% of women in the non-intervention arm had opted for a frenotomy.
-Of those that remained untreated at 5 days, there was no difference in LATCH scores between the two group.
-But, by the second measurement period (8 weeks) only 15% of non-treatment group had not had a frenotomy, so there was limited useful statistics to be gleaned by that stage in the study.
+They took 107 babies (less than two weeks old) with tongue-tie and randomized them to either frenotomy or standard breastfeeding support.
+At 5 days post-randomization, 17% of women in the non-intervention arm had opted for a frenotomy.
+Of those that remained untreated at 5 days, there was no difference in LATCH scores between the two groups.
+But, by the second measurement period (8 weeks) only 15% of the non-treatment group had not had a frenotomy, so there were limited useful statistics to be gleaned by that stage in the study.

 Anyone who has breastfed a baby knows that it is difficult and it is uncomfortable at the beginning.
 This is even more so if it’s your first child and you don’t have a clue what breastfeeding should feel like.
 Many women give up breastfeeding in the first few weeks.
 And for those who don’t give up, it is often difficult to begin with.
 Whether or not frenotomy impacts on this process is unclear.